Click here to learn more about citizen’s arrests in California under Penal Code 837, as well as how the Simmrin Law Group can help.

 - Inform the accused that the police were called

 The police should be informed before making a citizen’s arrest.
-Civilians are not allowed to keep other people in custody for a long period of time.
+Civilians are not allowed to keep other people in custody for long periods of time.
 The suspect must be handed over to police custody after a citizen’s arrest is made.

-Additionally, it’s important to focus on the authority used to make a citizen’s arrest.
-Technically, PC 837 grants citizens in California the authority to make these arrests.
-Finally, make sure to move quickly if you decide to make a citizen’s arrest.
+Additionally, it is important to focus on the authority used to make a citizen’s arrest.
+Technically, PC 837 grants citizens in California the right to make these arrests.
+Finally, make sure to move quickly, if you decide to make a citizen’s arrest.
 Waiting for too long after a crime occurs to make a citizen’s arrest can void your right to do so.

 Safety Issues During a Citizen’s Arrest

 There are some risks associated with making a citizen’s arrest here in California.
 Arresting another person could put you or other people in danger.
 In some cases, insufficient care for the suspect could even lead to legal issues for you after an arrest.
-For this reason, make sure that you:
+For this reason, make sure not to use force or behave recklessly when making an arrest.

 Do Not Use Force

 Using force during a citizen’s arrest can escalate the situation.
 Individuals who use too much force could end up injuring the person they are trying to arrest.
-This could lead to criminal charges in court.
-This is more serious if it turns out the arrest was unlawful.
+This action could lead to criminal charges in court.
+The offense can be more serious if it turns out the arrest was unlawful.

 Do Not Behave Recklessly

-It’s important to focus on your own safety and well-being during a citizen’s arrest.
+It is important to focus on your own safety and well-being during a citizen’s arrest.
 You also need to consider the safety of those around you.
 This means you should not engage in, for example, a dangerous chase.
-You should also refrain from frisking the person you’re trying to arrest.
+You should also refrain from frisking the person you are trying to arrest.

 Get Legal Help Quickly